fbpx Skip to main content

 Where Are the Regional Advisory Boards Located?

-Currently, Regional Advisory Boards are successfully engaged in the Pacific Northwest, Northeast, and in California, all regions where Dogs for Better Lives has a prominent footprint with clients, donors, and volunteers.
-In building on DBL’s long-term vision and working to support current initiatives, we are currently working to launch RABs in both Texas and Florida.
+Currently, Regional Advisory Boards are successfully engaged in the Pacific Northwest, Northeast, California, and in Texas, all regions where Dogs for Better Lives has a prominent footprint with programs, clients, donors, and volunteers.
+In building on DBL’s long-term vision and working to support current initiatives, we are currently working to launch a Southeast RAB (Georgia and Florida) in mid-2025.

-DBL to launch signature event with Regional Advisory Boards
+DBL to launch signature “Barks & Brews” events with Regional Advisory Boards

-With the support and guidance of the Regional Advisory Boards, they will annually host signature events around National Service Dog Month in September, while engaging volunteers, clients, donors, and community partners.
+With the support and guidance of the Regional Advisory Boards, they will annually host signature “Barks & Brews” events around National Service Dog Month in September, while engaging volunteers, clients, donors, and community partners.

 Board Structure